pachadotdev/ropensci-tweets-location/README.md

     * Twitter's API does not allow obtaining followers on a date yyyy-mm-dd, it gives you a stock of followers at the time of running the API call

-    * In order to compute the growth rate in the social network, you'll need to run the script `data-analysis.R` and use the files here to compare the number of followers on date T against followers on date T+t
+    * In order to compute the growth rate in the social network, you'll need to run the script `01-data-analysis.R` and use the files here to compare the number of followers on date T against followers on date T+t

 ### Todos